PET HEALTH

 How Can I Treat My Dog’s Pain at Home?

-If your dog is in pain and you can’t use a prescription NSAID for whatever reason, there are a few natural pain relief options you can try.
-Just make sure you call your veterinarian first and consult with them before administering any at-home treatment.
+If your dog is in pain and you can’t use a prescription NSAID, there are a few natural ways to relieve your dog’s pain at home.
+Talk to your veterinarian first before starting any at-home treatments to make sure the methods are safe for your pup.

 CBD oil